lint-md/news-translation/chinese/articles/file-systems-architecture-explained.md

 That said, on a Unix\-like operating system, all partitions and removable storage devices appear as if they are directories under the root directory.

 For instance, on Linux, the mounting point for a removable device (such as a memory card), is `/media` (relative to the root directory) by default \- unless configured otherwise.

-That said, once a flash memory is attached to the system, and consequently, *auto mounted* at the default mounting point (`/media` in this case), its content would be available under `/media` directory .
+That said, once a flash memory is attached to the system, and consequently, *auto mounted* at the default mounting point (`/media` in this case), its content would be available under `/media` directory.

 However, there are times you need to mount a file system manually.